emsbe/TimeCapsule/README.md

 ### Setup
+install python packages
+telegram
+python-telegram-bot
+boto3
+datetime
+pymongo

-install python packages telegram and python-telegram-bot Then execute the main in main.py to start the bot
+Then execute the main in main.py to start the bot